meongju0o0/meongju0o0/README.md

 <!---
 majorWallet/majorWallet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
-Juyeong Shin is special person. also you too.
+Juyeong Shin is a special person, as are you too.
 --->